 However, due to some vulnerabilities in its code, hackers managed to steal $50 million worth of ETH from the DAO in June 2016.
 The incident—one of the biggest crypto hacks in history—eventually led to the fall of the organization.
 Nonetheless, following the mass adoption of DeFi, more and more DAOs are now popping up worldwide.

-DAOs operate on a set of rules and regulations established through smart contracts on a blockchain.
-For the uninitiated, smart contracts are immutable, open protocols programmed to execute automatically if and when certain pre-established conditions are met.
-These are publicly available and verifiable, so any member can easily view the contract, all decisions, and financial transactions of the DAO.
+Decentralized Autonomous Organizations operate on a set of rules and regulations established through smart contracts on a blockchain.
+Firstly, smart contracts are immutable, open protocols programmed to execute automatically if and when certain pre-established conditions are met.
+These are publicly available and verifiable, meaning any member can easily view the contract, all decisions, and financial transactions of the DAO.

-Thus, through smart contracts, DAOs add a level of transparency to organizations.
+Thus, through smart contracts, these organizations are fully transparent.
 Additionally, as DAOs are decentralized, no central authority can override or make changes to the smart contract.
 Any change only comes with the community’s majority vote.

 Typically, a person will need to own a token to participate in a DAO.
-Token ownership also comes with governance/voting rights and they can influence decisions in the organization by creating and voting for proposals.
-This includes decisions about the DAO’s future, how funds are spent, and more.
+Then, token ownership also comes with governance/voting rights.
+Basically, they can influence decisions in the organization by creating and voting for proposals.
+Proposals can include decisions about the organisation’s future, how to utilise funds, and much more.
 The more tokens a person has, the higher will be their voting power.
 Furthermore, for a proposal to be passed, it must receive votes from the majority of token holders as well as meet the DAO’s rules and regulations.

 In certain cases, like with ConstitutionDAO, people don’t need to invest in the organization to become members.
-This particular DAO was set up by crypto enthusiasts to buy a first-edition copy of the US Constitution.
+To illustrate, this particular decentralized organisation allowed crypto enthusiasts to buy a first-edition copy of the US Constitution.
 It went on to raise $40 million in funds but to no avail.
-Ultimately, how a DAO functions, who gets the voting power and how much, are all coded in the smart contract.

-Now that we know what a DAO is, let’s see how it relates to NFTs.
+Now that we know the meaning of a DAO, let’s see how it relates to NFTs and Crypto.

 So, what do DAOs have to do with NFTs?